FireHydrant news, announcements, and other important things to share

 Article: FireHydrant lands $8M Series A for disaster management tool

-When I spoke to Robert Ross, CEO and co-founder at FireHydrant, we had a technology adventure.
-First the audio wasn’t working correctly on Zoom, then Google Meet.
-Finally we used cell phones to complete the interview.
+A technology adventure: First the audio wasn’t working correctly on Zoom, then Google Meet.
 It was like a case study in what FireHydrant is designed to do — help companies manage incidents and recover more quickly when things go wrong with their services.

 Article: This engineer built a tool to help him automatically respond to IT issues during his day job and then turned it into a startup that just raised $8 million